Materials Handling - Crane Maintenance

 - Check for proper operation of load moment indicator, boom angle indicator, boom length indicator and anti two-block system according to the manufacturer's manual.

 - Ensure that all controllers are placed in the "off" position, and the main switches are open and locked.
+Use lockout/tag out procedures as appropriate, including to:

-- Use fall protection equipment.
+- Use fall protection equipment if working at heights.

 - The area below the crane must be cleared and a barrier erected to prevent injury from a falling object.